wesleyytiong/ip-address-filter/README.md

 # ip-address-filter
-Given import_file and remove_list, script removes list of unwanted IP addresses form import_file and saves a new updated file with results
+Given and import file and remove list, this python script removes list of unwanted IP addresses from import file and saves a new updated file with results